iclr-blogposts/2024/_posts/2024-05-07-fairness-ai-two-phil-or-just-one.md

 {% include figure.html path="assets/img/2024-05-07-fairness-ai-two-phil-or-just-one/Measurement_error.png" class="img-fluid" %}
 </div>
 <div class="caption">
-    Figure 6: A directed acyclic graph showing the relation between the prediction and the data, in the situation of measurement error.
+    Figure 8: A directed acyclic graph showing the relation between the prediction and the data, in the situation of measurement error.
 </div>

-Measurement error is a first type of dependence that can by resolved in order to be counterfactually fair.
+Measurement error is a first type of dependence that can be resolved in order to be counterfactually fair.
 Measurement errors means that there is some bias on the perceived ground truth in the dataset.
-For example in system that determines whether pulling a car over is justified or not (if a crime was committed not).
+For example in system that determines whether pulling a car over is justified or not (whether a crime was committed or not).
 More crimes can be uncovered if a full car search happens, however a car search is not always undertaken resulting in a bias of more positive samples for a population where a car search is more likely to happen<d-cite key="Simoiu_Corbett-Davies_Goel_2017"></d-cite>.
 In this situation the label is whether or not a crime was detected, not wether a crime was committed.
 The imbalance car searches for a group with a certain personal attribute will then have an effect on the label.
 This influence of the personal attributes on the label, but not the ground truth is shown in Figure 6.

 A second example of measurement error can be found in healthcare prediction<d-cite key="Guerdan2023"></d-cite>.
 Predicting someone's health is abstract as this is not quantifiable.
 A proxy for health is the costs related to the healthcare an individual receives.
 However, costs are not universal for each group in society.
 Certain groups can thus have lower costs while managing more health problem due to the care that they receive or perhaps not receive.
 This faulty proxy is another example of measurement errors.